huang624/NaturalLanguageUnderstanding-Fine_tuning_BERT_for_QuestionAnswering_on_SQuAD_Dataset/README.md

 ### Data Cleaning
-On SQuAD dataset, There is a paragraphs to more questions, and
+On SQuAD dataset, There is one paragraph to many questions, and one question to many answers.

 __using read_data function to split data__